What motivated me to create this Web site?

 Art is communication.
-It doesn’t need to be complicated, or even profound, but it needs to resonate in some way with the observer–to tickle some thought, memory, emotion, idea, sense or understanding.
+It doesn’t need to be complicated, or even profound, but it has to resonate in some way with the observer–to tickle some thought, memory, emotion, idea, sense or understanding.
 It needs to ask questions, as well as help us understand our relationship to the physical, sensual, emotional and spiritual world around us.

 I have tried to create three main threads through this site:

 What I enjoy about being online is the opportunity to tell the story behind the piece.
 Some stories are very simple, perhaps a phrase or thought which triggered the concept of the piece, or which the work itself may have triggered in my imagination after it was finished.
 Other stories are more complex and nuanced, either from my own experiences as I created the work, or from ideas and concepts which I am still working through.
 Some stories are silly, and intended to be that way — as an extension of imagination and play.
-I’ve never seen myself as the “tormented artist,” so I’ve never seen a reason to create dark or tortured art, but there are certainly pieces here which reflect the darker themes of our experience.
+I’ve never seen myself as the “tormented artist,” so I’ve never seen a reason to create dark or tortured art.
+However, there are pieces here which reflect the darker themes of our experience.

 We often talk about how art speaks to us, but how then does the work speak back to the artist?
 I have observed that the process of creation is, itself, a two way conversation between myself and the medium or piece as it begins to form.
 Sometimes, the conversation is… less than cooperative, as I wrestle with both the technical and composition difficulties of getting the medium to perform as I wish, to reflect the internal image I see.
 At times, it is a dialogue as I see concepts emerging which I may not have originally envisioned.
 The title of a work may even come to me as subtle details begin to come together.